 The number of people who inject drugs (sometimes referred to as PWID) living with HIV in India is rising.
 The prevalence rate remained steady at around 7% between 2007 and 2013, but was estimated at 9.9% in 2015.25

 Injecting drug use is the major route of HIV transmission in India’s north-eastern states.
 HIV prevention efforts in the north-east have been effective in reducing the number of new infections.26 However, there is evidence that the number of people who inject drugs is growing.27

 The same study found HIV prevalence to be three times higher for women who inject drugs than men who do so.28

 HIV prevention activities for people who inject drugs in India include needle and syringe exchanges and opioid substitution therapy (OST), with the former intervention more common.
 NACO reports the number of clean needles and syringes distributed as 16.5 million as of September 2015, a figure that is rising year on year.29

 OST was incorporated into the harm reduction programme in 2008.
 As of 2014, there were around 150 OST centres supporting nearly 18,000 people who inject drugs.
 Plans to increase the number of OST centres has been slow and coverage as of 2015 remains low.30

 Migrant workers and HIV

-In India, migrants are a bridge population, forming a link between urban and rural areas, and high-risk and low-risk groups.30 In fact, 75% of women testing positive in India have a husband who is a migrant labourer.34 Moreover, 0.9% of people who have migrated from a rural to an urban area are HIV-positive.35
+Despite being an important driver of the HIV epidemic in India, data on migrant sexual behaviour is limited.
+In 2014, UNAIDS reported that 75% of women testing positive in India have a husband who is a migrant labourer.34 Moreover, 0.9% of people who have migrated from a rural to an urban area are HIV-positive.35

 Truck drivers and HIV